liorosenman/flights_project/readme.md

 # FOR THE END:
     1. Input validity methods
     2. Moving to serializer to shorten the code
-    3. Divide the views into folders
+    3. Divide the views into folders //DONE
-    4. Authorization
+    4. Authorization //DONE
+    4a.
+Customer is permitted to perform actions only his 4b.
+Airline is permitted to perform actions only his
     5. Logger for each execution of view
     5. More attractive login
     6. Is AirportUserManager neccessary?
-    7. A entity is limited to its own actions.
     8. kwargs - desposible?
+    9. get_my_tickets --- redesign

 # When buying a ticket to a flight (Country and UserRoles exist): *6.12.24
     1. Create administator // DONE